Heska (NASDAQ:HSKA) Releases Quarterly Earnings Results, Misses Estimates By $0.23 EPS

-Heska (NASDAQ:HSKA) posted its quarterly earnings results on Thursday.
-The medical research company reported ($0.19) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.04 by ($0.23), MarketWatch Earnings reports.
+Heska (NASDAQ:HSKA) announced its quarterly earnings results on Thursday.
+The medical research company reported ($0.19) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.04 by ($0.23), MarketWatch Earnings reports.
+The company had revenue of $60.24 million for the quarter, compared to analyst estimates of $63.80 million.
 Heska had a return on equity of 1.07% and a net margin of 0.75%.
-The business had revenue of $60.24 million during the quarter, compared to analysts’ expectations of $63.80 million.
-During the same quarter in the prior year, the firm earned ($0.25) EPS.
-The firm’s revenue for the quarter was up 6.4% compared to the same quarter last year.
+The firm’s quarterly revenue was up 6.4% on a year-over-year basis.
+During the same quarter last year, the company posted ($0.25) earnings per share.

-In other Heska news, Director Sharon J. Larson sold 2,000 shares of the business’s stock in a transaction dated Tuesday, August 17th.
+In other Heska news, COO Nancy Wisnewski sold 1,000 shares of the company’s stock in a transaction on Wednesday, August 18th.
+The shares were sold at an average price of $270.33, for a total transaction of $270,330.00.
+Following the sale, the chief operating officer now owns 55,499 shares of the company’s stock, valued at $15,003,044.67.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Sharon J. Larson sold 2,000 shares of the stock in a transaction dated Tuesday, August 17th.
 The stock was sold at an average price of $266.83, for a total transaction of $533,660.00.
-Following the completion of the sale, the director now owns 9,501 shares of the company’s stock, valued at $2,535,151.83.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, COO Nancy Wisnewski sold 1,000 shares of the business’s stock in a transaction dated Wednesday, August 18th.
-The shares were sold at an average price of $270.33, for a total value of $270,330.00.
-Following the sale, the chief operating officer now directly owns 55,499 shares of the company’s stock, valued at approximately $15,003,044.67.
+Following the transaction, the director now directly owns 9,501 shares in the company, valued at approximately $2,535,151.83.
 The disclosure for this sale can be found here.
-Insiders own 10.20% of the company’s stock.
+Corporate insiders own 10.20% of the company’s stock.

 About Heska